Cool Javascript Slideshow with Crossfade

 Copy and paste the following code in your HTML document where you want the slideshow to appear:

-You may also specify transitions, effects, and time in jpg exif photo comments.
+You may also specify transitions, effects, and time in jpg exif photo comments or jpg iptc photo captions.
 If you specify these then they override the default settings above.
 The format is similar to a combination of HTML and Javascript.
 Just add the code to a Photo description in a JPG exif comment and that photo will be effected by the code.

 Examples: